The Rolex GMT-Master

 The Rolex GMT-Master Timeline

-Only in production for an eventful five years, it went through three different calibers in that time; the Cal.
+It was only in production for an eventful five years and went through three different calibers in that time; the Cal.
 1036, Cal.
 1065 and Cal.
 1066.
 The model was issued a recall in 1956 to have its brittle and radioactive bezel replaced.

 The follow-up piece, the 1675, stuck around a lot longer—21 years to be exact.
 It brought the watch into the much more accepted design language of the brand, upping the dimensions to 40mm and introducing crown guards.
 This is the reference that offered up a number of variations over the previous watch’s exclusively steel case and Pepsi bezel.